OSU-CS362-F16/362Exercises/templates/hw4/README.md

 `mvn cobertura:cobertura`

 This should generate a set of files in the `submissions/hw4/target/site` folder including an `index.html` file.
 Open this file with a web browser.
 If you are SSH'd into a server without X11 (user interface) forwarding, you may want to use the `deploy` script in the the `submissions/hw3` folder to copy the site to your [EECS webspace](http://it.engineering.oregonstate.edu/where-do-i-put-my-personal-webpages).

-Your coverage report should be similar to this:
+Your coverage report should be similar to this (link to [live page here](http://web.engr.oregonstate.edu/~baldwdav/report/) ):
 ![](https://snag.gy/C3He0V.jpg)

 The `testBasicFunctionality` test is what's called a *functional test* - it tests a run of the entire program rather than the operation of individual components.
 With a single functional test, we achieve 71% branch coverage.
 In fact, if we designed this case more carefully, we might be able to get into the 80-100% range